medic/cht-core/API_v1.md

 | password | Password string used for authentication.
 Only allowed to be set, not retrieved.
 | place    | Place identifier string (UUID) or object this user resides in.
 | contact  | A contact object based on the form configured in the app.
-| contact.parent | The parent place of the contact.
-The contact must reside in or be equal to the place the user resides in.

 #### Optional